open-education-hub/essentials-security/data-representation/index.md

 Tools that can help us achieve this goal are ranging from programming and scripting languages, to programs like MS Excel.

-For this session's purpose, we will mainly focus on Python as already seen in Session 1 (TODO hyperlink la sesiunea 1)
+For this session's purpose, we will mainly focus on Python as already seen in [Session 1](https://security-summer-school.github.io/essentials/system-exploration/)

 ## Summary